Terms and Conditions of Sale

 8.2 – Content

-The personal account allows you to track your orders.
+The personal space allows you to track orders.
 Its pages can be freely printed but are not admissible as evidence in court.

 8.3 – Deletion